Disulfiram and Lyme Disease

 National Disulfiram Shortage

 While Disulfiram tablets are on the FDA shortage list, Town & Country Compounding can make it for patients who are in need.
-We ship medications to 12 states, and Washington D.C.
+We ship medications to 12 states.
 T&C Compounding can refer you to a prescriber in your area!

 Contact T&C Compounding Pharmacy Today!

 “Lyme disease is a bacterial infection primarily transmitted by Ixodes ticks, also known as deer ticks, and on the West Coast, black-legged ticks.
 These tiny arachnids are typically found in wooded and grassy areas.
 Although people may think of Lyme as an East Coast disease, it is found throughout the United States, as well as in more than sixty other countries.”
 1

 Disulfiram inhibits the enzyme acetaldehyde dehydrogenase, leading to a buildup of acetaldehyde.
 It turns out disulfiram has known activity as an antimicrobial.

 Dr. Liegner has reported the results of treating his first three patients with disulfiram in a recent article published in the journal “Antibiotics.”2 He now has over 30 patients on this treatment, and he is impressed with how highly effective it is for both Lyme disease and babesiosis.2

 I have been practicing medicine long enough to be very skeptical of “breakthroughs.”
 But disulfiram may be the real thing.
 Let’s keep our fingers crossed.2